labs-lv/sb8/README.md

 ---

 ### "Adlib enable" jumper (JP4)
 When JP4 is opened (removed), Sonic Buster 8's OPL3 chip will be disconnected from Adlib port (388h), but will keep listening to 2x0h/2x1h and 2x8h/2x9h ports.
-This feature was requested by several users who have an Adlib card installed in the same system and want it to play FM music when "Adlib" is selected in game setup as a music device.
+This feature was requested by several users who have an Adlib card installed in the same system and want it to play FM music when "Adlib" is selected in a game setup as a music device.

 Normally this jumper should remain closed.

 ---

-### Games setup
+### Games configuration

-To use Sonic Buster 8 in games just setup it as a Sound Blaster (version 2.0 or lower).\
+To use Sonic Buster 8 in games just setup it as a Sound Blaster (version 2.0 or earlier).\
 Or let the game to autodetect it:

 ![Detect](/pics/crt1.jpg)